cloudbau/cloudbau.github.io/_posts/2016-05-06-neutron-ipv6.markdown

 categories: openstack neutron networking
 ---

-# Providing globally routed IPv6 adresses to your OpenStack tenants^Wprojects

-## Motivation
+# Motivation

-With the runout of available IPv4 space, the importance of being able to use IPv6 addresses instead or at least in addition has been ever increasing.
+With the runout of available IPv4 space, the importance of being able to use IPv6 addresses instead of or at least in addition to IPv4 addresses has been ever increasing.
 Obviously this also applies to virtualized hosts deployed in OpenStack clouds.
 Now when it comes to the actual implementation within Neutron, there is a significant difference in the treatment of IPv4 and IPv6 that we will have to take into account for our deployment.

-## Legacy
+# Legacy

 OpenStack was born late enough in the history of the internet such that the runout of IPv4 was clearly visible on the horizon right from the start.